-- Collect and analyse information from, and participate in, a variety of practical activities to explain how the cardiovascular and respiratory systems function and the limiting conditions of each system. - Discuss the ethical and performance implications of the use of practices and substances to enhance the performance of these two systems.
+- Participate and analyse information from a variety of practical activities to explain how the cardiovascular and respiratory system function and interact. - Evaluate the use of performance enhancement substances and methods.

-Unit 2: Physical activity, sport and society
+Unit 2: Physical activity, sport, exercise and society

 In this unit students develop their understanding of physical activity, sport and society from a participatory perspective.
-Students are introduced to types of physical activity and the role participation in physical activity and sedentary behaviour plays in their own health and wellbeing as well as in other people's lives in different population groups.
+Students are introduced to types of physical activity and the role that physical activity participation and sedentary behaviour plays in their own health and wellbeing, as well as in other population groups and contexts.